Laravel 11 - N+1 Problem - Lazy vs Eager Loading

 127.0.0.1:8000

-Let's update the route with lazy loading to demonstrate the N+1 problem in action.
+Let's update the route to use lazy loading and demonstrate the N+1 problem in action.

 Route::get('/', function () {